javac.exe : Java Glossary

 Here are cases where javac.exe fails to recompile.

 Using a make utility to figure out what needs recompiling usually won’t do any better.
 It will take much longer since it will load javac.exe once per source file.
 You might as well recompile everything with javac.exe *.java.
 Invoking javac.exe once per source file or even once per directory will really slow you down.
-It is much better to invoke javac.exe once, and feed it everything either via the command line or the programmatic interface.
+It is much better to invoke javac.exe once, and feed it everything either via the command line or the programmatic interface, (which is mainly what ant does for a living).

 Circular References